djeneral0/MTN-Integration/README.md

 # MTN-Integration
 # Docomentation
+This ripo is to help with the implementation of MTN gateway from https://momodeveloper.mtn.com/api-documentation

 The MTN gateway has 4 product namely
 * Collection Widget
 * Collections - Enables remote automatic collection of bills, fees or taxes